 - Stove or similar heat source

-- Baking pan or cookie sheet lined with parchment paper or silicone mat
+- Baking pan or cookie sheet lined with parchment paper or a silicone mat

 - Hot pad